franciskershaw/slice-of-pie/testing.md

 ## PEP8 Compliance

-To check my python code complied to industry standard, I first rendered a list of all warnings in my workspace using the `python3 -m flake8 ` command.
+To check my python code complied with industry standards, I first rendered a list of all warnings in my workspace using the `python3 -m flake8 ` command.
 I disregarded all warnings from migration files and proceeded to work through every problem one by one.
 The vast majority were warnings about the line length, which were fixed by adding parentheses and moving onto another line.

-I then double checked everything by running each file throught Pep8 online, with no major errors being found.
+I then double checked everything by running each file through Pep8 online, with no major errors being found.
 As with the flake8 linter in GitPod, warnings were made regarding the length of certain lines in my settings.py file, but as these were for important configuration settings I elected to leave them as they were.
 One line in my webhooks file was producing a warning regarding indentation, but changing it broke the functionality so I repositioned it to where it was before.

 ## Accessibility Testing